ZooDAO-Project/testnet-battles/README.md

 ##### ZooGovernance connects battles with functions contract.
 * Allows to connect battles with new functions contract to change some play rules if needed.

-##### Dai from votes are staked for % in Yearn, and rewards for winners are generated from this income.
+##### DAI from votes are staked for % in Yearn, and rewards for winners are generated from this income.